gyadam/trivia-backend/README.md

 <img src="./images/quiz_view.png" alt="Quiz view" width="700"/>

-The users can also log in to access further features of the website.
+Users can also log in to access further features of the website.
 Two roles were setup using Auth0:
-* Admin: has permission to view, add, delete and edit all questions
+* **Admin**: has permission to view, add, delete and edit all questions
-* Quizmaster: has permission to view questions along with their answers, but cannot modify them
+* **Quizmaster**: has permission to view questions along with their answers, but cannot modify them

 After login, the navigation bar shows additional options: